Schematizing the Observer and the Epistemic Content of Theories: The Different Forms and Aspects of Scientific Knowledge

-I think this lesson generalizes: how it is possible to learn different pieces or areas of scientific knowledge is one very important criterion for determining the kind of knowledge one is dealing with.
-This practical form of knowledge, inextricable from the epistemic content of the theory one considers, can not be formalized or even just well captured in book form; most theoretical forms of knowledge can.
-The latter is, to speak crudely, propositional in a way the former is not.
-That does not, however, \emph{ipso facto}, imply that it is more important for a proper understanding of the character and content of the sum of knowledge that a theory embodies, that characterizes it as a \emph{physical} theory of \emph{that} sort of family of physical systems.
 The proponent of the standard view may well reply that it's an amusing anecdote, but tells us nothing of the epistemic content of general relativity.
 I disagree.
-It is knowledge of this sort, and the trust we have in experimentalists and instrumentalists of the calibre of Doelman and his collaborators, that gives us the epistemic warrant we have for believing that we understand and comprehend the physical systems that general relativity provides us models of---that justifies our belief that general relativity is a good theory of those systems, and that we know what the mathematical formalism represents, and know in particular which parts of the formalism represent which parts of the world.
-More importantly, this shows how the two types of knowledge are not cleanly separable---it is only practical knowledge of the kind had by the experimentalists commingled with the formal theoretical apparatus that allows us to understand the formalism as part of a physical theory.\footnote{I do not want to leave the reader with the idea that I think all theoretical knowledge is articulable in propositions and learnable from books, nor that all practical knowledge can be had only by experience.
-The situation is far more complex and subtle than that, and a complete discussion would take us too far afield.
-To get an idea of how the simplistic picture I have sketched falls short, consider all the inexact techniques theoreticians learn and master in order to solve their problems, and how, moreover, they can in general learn to do so only by practice, by trial and error, not from text books---for example, the ``feel'' for when a given perturbative or approximative technique is the right one, how it should be applied, when it is legitimate, when illuminating, where it breaks down, \emph{etc}.}
+It is knowledge of this sort, and the trust we have in experimentalists and instrumentalists of the calibre of Doeleman and his collaborators, that gives us the epistemic warrant we have for believing that our astronomical observations provide us understanding and comprehension of the physical systems that general relativity provides us models of---that justifies our belief that general relativity is a good theory of those systems, and that we know what the mathematical formalism represents, and know in particular which parts of the formalism represent which parts of the world.
+More importantly, this shows how the two types of knowledge are not cleanly segregable---it is only practical knowledge of the kind had by the experimentalists commingled with the formal theoretical apparatus that allows us to understand the formalism as part of a physical theory.\footnote{I do not want to leave the reader with the idea that I think all theoretical knowledge is articulable in propositions and learnable from books, nor that all practical knowledge can be had only by experience.
+The situation is far more nuanced than that, and a complete discussion would take us too far afield.
+To get an idea of how the simplistic picture I have sketched falls short, consider all the inexact techniques theoreticians learn and master in order to solve their problems, and how, moreover, they can in general learn to do so only by practice, by trial and error, not from textbooks---for example, the ``feel'' for when a given perturbative or approximative technique is the right one, how it should be applied, when it is legitimate, when illuminating, where it breaks down, \emph{etc}.
+I have not found a good discussion of this with particular regard to theoretical physics, so I invite the reader to look at the great geometer William Thurston's remarkable discussion of what mathematics is and what it does \cite{thurston-proof-prog-math}, particularly his account, in \S4 of that paper, of how he came to learn what a ``proof'' in mathematics really is and how it is he thinks that mathematicians produce and check them.}